Ampoule before or after moisturizer?

-The short answer: In 90% of routines, the ampoule comes before the moisturizer.
-Apply water‑based ampoules right after toner so the highly concentrated actives can penetrate optimally.
-Then seal everything with your face cream and add SPF in the morning.
-An important exception: oil‑based ampoules or face oils can come last, after cream.
-For a detailed overview of the skincare order, see here.
+The short answer: in 90% of routines, the ampoule comes before your moisturizer.
+Water-based ampoules go on directly after toner so the highly concentrated actives can absorb as well as possible.
+Then you seal everything in with your face cream and, in the morning, SPF on top.
+One important exception: oil-based ampoules or face oils can come after moisturizer as the final step.
+A detailed overview of the order of skincare in J-Beauty can be found here.

 Skincare works best when you layer from light to rich.
-Thin, water‑based textures enter the skin more easily and should be applied first.
+Thin, water-based textures move into the skin more easily and should be applied first.
 Richer products like creams lock in moisture and protect the skin barrier.
-Incorrect layering can reduce efficacy or cause pilling if too many silicones, oils, or overly thick layers are stacked.
-Follow the texture rule and give each layer a few seconds to absorb.
-A step‑by‑step overview is in our skincare routine guide.
+Incorrect layering can reduce effectiveness or cause pilling when too many silicones, oils, or thick layers sit on top of each other.
+Stick to the texture rule and give each layer a few seconds to absorb.
+A step-by-step overview is available in our guide to the order of the Korean skincare routine.

-Ampoule before or after cream: the clear answer
+Ampoule before or after moisturizer: the clear answer

 How to use ampoules correctly